FPavanello/FPavanello.github.io/_pages/cv.md

 **Education**
 - 2018: Msc in Economics \[Ca' Foscari University of Venice\]
-- 2016: BA in Economics and Trade, \[Ca' Foscari University of Venice\]
+- 2016: BA in Economics and Trade \[Ca' Foscari University of Venice\]

 **Past Positions**